-2 21st Century Cures Act.
+&lt;sup>2 21st Century Cures Act.
 Public Law 114-255, 114th Cong.
 (December 13, 2016).

 The private sector has been an important partner in federal efforts to improve data availability for individual-level care and population health.
-Such efforts as the High Level 7 (HL7) Argonaut Project3 and the CARIN Alliance4 are advancing data standards and technological capabilities and working to develop a "trust framework" that allows consumers' data to be in machine-readable format and able to be aggregated by a trusted app or other third party (Dameff et al., 2019).
+Such efforts as the High Level 7 (HL7) Argonaut Project and the CARIN Alliance are advancing data standards and technological capabilities and working to develop a "trust framework" that allows consumers' data to be in machine-readable format and able to be aggregated by a trusted app or other third party (Dameff et al., 2019).
 The regulatory framework that HHS has proposed would promote greater use of third parties such as health information exchange organizations that can aggregate data across disparate systems to create longitudinal health records and that could also incorporate social care data.
 Venture capital firms have also invested heavily in health technology-with nearly \$8.1 billion invested in digital health startups in 2018 alone-and have evinced a growing interest in platforms that support integrated care for patient populations with unmet social needs (Day and Zweig, 2018).
 As one example, Town Hall Ventures seeks to partner with mission-driven entrepreneurs and targets its investments in "businesses that serve underserved populations ... [including] a range of opportunities across health care technology and services, as well as areas which address social determinants of health" (Town Hall Ventures, 2019).
 It remains to be seen whether using private capital in the social care arena will result in equitable improvements in access, or instead aggravate existing disparities in the health and social care systems.

 This creation of a digitized health care system is associated with a growing set of opportunities to leverage data and digital tools that can not only improve health care, but also support efforts aimed at identifying social risks and addressing social needs along the spectrum described in Chapter 2.
 As other sectors, particularly those involved with the consumer experience (e.g., retail, banking, and entertainment), have become digitized, there has become a largely untapped opportunity to better incorporate data from multiple sources beyond the EHR to establish a broader view of the health status of individuals and communities, inclusive of health-related social factors.
 For example, eligibility and enrollment files for social services programs and experiences with care and services all may contribute to creating a more complete picture of individuals' health needs and drivers.
 In addition, there is a flurry of activity aimed at using other data, including community-level information such as hardship indices or information on the availability of healthy food or public transportation.
-Other efforts are using personal and community retail patterns (Messer et al., 2006).
-Researchers and businesses are exploring the potential of using patient- and neighborhood-level social need data to inform risk models and predict the need for wrap-around interventions or referrals to social services (Kasthurirathne et al., 2018).
+Other efforts are using personal and community

-3 HL7 Alliance (2019).
+&lt;sup>3 HL7 Alliance (2019).

-4 CARIN Alliance (2019).
+&lt;sup>4 CARIN Alliance (2019).